Overview

 We require that clients open brokerage/custodial accounts at custodians not affiliated with our

 affiliates or us, typically Charles Schwab or Fidelity.
-Our private funds will also have assets,
+We do not receive compensation directly for

-do not receive compensation directly for recommending custodians to clients, though we do
+recommending custodians to clients, though we do receive indirect economic benefits from those

-other technology to us that provide access to client account data, facilitate trade execution and
+client account data, facilitate trade execution and provide pricing and other market data.

-educational conferences, events and publications and technology, compliance, legal and
+publications and technology, compliance, legal and business consulting.
+In the past Schwab has

-may, sponsor and pay all or a portion of the expenses associated with events or entertainment
+also, and in the future Schwab may also, sponsor and pay all or a portion of the expenses

-we host for clients or prospective clients, or events or entertainment only attended by our
+associated with events or entertainment we host for clients or prospective clients, or events or

 We describe additional services received and related conflicts of interest in the Brokerage and